vivardhan/podcast-gpt/README.md

 - Parse chapters for the episode (timestamps and chapter descriptions) from the episode description and store it on GCS
 - Transcribe the audio to text using Assembly AI and upload 3 types of transcripts to GCS - without speaker identifiers, with speaker identifiers and json output taken directly from assembly AI.
 Upload all of these to GCS
 - Create transcripts for each chapter, given the chapter information above and upload these to GCS
+3. Creates and uploads to GCS a database podcast titles, episode titles, chapter titles and chapter transcripts, along with embeddings for each chapter title and chapter transcript pair.
+4. Uploads the database to QDrant as a searchable vector database

 ### 2.2 Accessing transcripts
 Run the following to see how many words are in all the raw transcripts for each podcast: